-In October, he received the 2022 Bud Fackler Service Award from EMBAC acknowledging his work to advance the EMBA industry and EMBAC as the voice of the industry while representing two French business schools, first HEC Paris and now ESSEC Business School.
+In October 2024, Petty received the 2024 Bud Fackler Award from EMBAC, acknowledging his work to advance the EMBA industry and EMBAC as the voice of the industry.

 The Bud Fackler Service Award recognizes contributions to EMBAC and to EMBA Programs worldwide, including efforts to help other programs, to share best practices, and to raise the quality of EMBA Programs.
 The council named the award after Bud Fackler, the late director of the EMBA Program at the University of Chicago and one of the council’s founders.